realA10001986/Flux-Capacitor/README.md

 "Holding" a key on the TCD keypad is emulated by pressing * followed by the key, for instance *1 (in order to toggle the TCD alarm).
 Only keys 0-9 can be "held".

-Pressing # quits TCD keypad remote control mode.
+Pressing # quits TCD keypad remote control mode, as does entering 3097 on the TCD keypad, or [INJECTing](#control-the-fc-via-mqtt) 3097 through HA/MQTT.

 >Since the TCD itself can remote control every other compatible prop (3xxx = Flux Capacitor, 6xxx = SID, 7xxx = Futaba Remote Control, 8xxx = VSR, 9xxx = Dash Gauges), and the IR remote can emulate the TCD keypad, it can essentially remote control every other prop.